JustToThePoint English Website Version

 Introduction

-The Pi-hole® is an easy-to-install, lightweight, and open-source DNS sinkhole that protects your devices from unwanted content, without installing any client-side software.
+Pi-hole® is an easy-to-install, lightweight, and network-wide DNS sinkhole that blocks ads and trackers at the DNS level.
+It protects your devices from unwanted content, without installing any client-side software.

 A sinkhole in Pi-hole is essentially a DNS resolution technique that redirects requests for known ad-serving domains to a non-routable IP address (typically 0.0.0.0 or 127.0.0.1).
 This means that when a device on your network attempts to reach an ad domain, it is redirected to a “black hole,” effectively preventing the ad from being served.